nvmax/FluxComfyDiscordbot/readme.md

 ## Configuring the Bot
 1. Create a new .env in the root directory of the bot
 2. add "COMMAND_PREFIX=/" with out the quotes of course this is all you need in your .env file.
-3. run setup.py from cmd window
+3. run setup.py from cmd window, Or run the Setup.exe from the root directory.
 4. fill in your information.
   - click browse and select the location of your comfyui models folder.
 Example: C:/Comfyui_windows_portable/ComfyUI/models
   - populate your huggingface, Civitai, and Discord tokens